Liverpool

 Museum of Liverpool

 The Museum of Liverpool is the newest museum in the city, and it is an excellent addition.
 It’s easy to see why this museum has generated so much interest from locals as well as tourists.
-The exhibits are interactive and engaging for adults, children, families and individuals alike.
+The exhibits are interactive and engaging for adults, children, families, and individuals alike.
 They explore aspects of Liverpool's history from trade to fashion to music with lots of hands-on activities that make learning fun!
-Visitors can explore how the city's port, its people and their creative and sporting history have shaped the city.
+Visitors can explore how the city's port, its people, and their creative and sporting history have shaped the city.

 Victoria Gallery and Museum

-An incredible collection of curiosities from the 127 year history of the University of Liverpool is on display here.
+An incredible collection of curiosities from the 127-year history of the University of Liverpool is on display here.
 They offer a varied mixture of permanent displays and changing exhibitions.
-You'll see galleries showcasing historic and contemporary art and explore the University’s heritage collections of scientific, medical and natural history housed in the magnificent Tate Hall museum.
+You'll see galleries showcasing historic and contemporary art and explore the University’s heritage collections of scientific, medical, and natural history housed in the magnificent Tate Hall museum.

 Merseyside Maritime Museum

 Merseyside Maritime Museum brings Liverpool’s nautical history to life.
 There is plenty to see with the Life at Sea display which tells the story of the merchant navy.
-Children and and families can learn about Liverpool's role in The Battle of the Atlantic during World War Two and within the building is a further two museums with the National Museum of the UK Border Force found in the basement and the International Slavery Museums is on the third floor.
+Children and and families can learn about Liverpool's role in The Battle of the Atlantic during World War Two and within the building are a further two museums with the National Museum of the UK Border Force found in the basement and the International Slavery Museums on the third floor.

 World Museum